sflavelle/writing/Splintering Realities (Multiversal Crossover Thing)/Parts/2 - Abort Abort (AHITxUTxCeleste)/Chapters/3 - Coalescence/1 - Cleanup.md

 She missed how Hat Kid and Mu, hearing this, checked their teleporter, only for their eyes to widen.
 And how Frisk's expression became so utterly confused...

-How could this timeline be so, so different?
+How could this time be so, so different?

 There was nothing she could do once the human male appeared on the climbing rope, shuffling down carefully toward them.
 A sigh escaping her.
 "Children," she pre-empted.
 "Please understand that this is only a warning."